 A group exhibition as part of the ART+CLIMATE=CHANGE 2019 festival

 Chloe Bensahel - Carolyn Cardinet - Tim Craker - Carmel Wallace

 Official Opening: Saturday 6 April 2019, 3:30pm to 5pm

 51 Grey Street, St Kilda, 3182

-Screening of award-winning documentary Murder on the Reef followed by a Q&A
+Performance 'The colour of Death: White' followed by a Screening of award-winning documentary Murder on the Reef and a Q&A

 Tuesday 30 April

 The Colour of Death: White, is a collaboration between Gabrielle Leah New and Carolyn Cardinet and uses recycled plastic sculptural costume, photography, video performance and Butoh Dance Theatre to investigate coral bleaching.